-(Name of President or officer of equivalent rank) (Name of Compliance Officer)

-SUBSCRIBED AND SWORN to before me, this day of , affiant/s exhibiting to me their Residence Certificates as follows:

-Community Date/Place Name Tax Cert.
-No Issued
+Name of President or offic of equivalent rank) er er (Name o of Compliance Officer) SWORN to before me, neir Residence Certificates a day of Name Community Tax Cert.
+No Date/Place Issued Doc.
+No; Page No; Book No; Series of 20 Notary Public Manual of Regulations for No on-Bank Financial Institutions S Regulatio

-Doc.
-No. ;

-Page No. ;

-Book No. ;

-Series of 20

-Annex S-6-b